toddaustin07/DC_alarmserver/README.md

 For those new to alarmserver itself, please ask for assistance in the SmartThings Community topic for alarmserver.

+#### Escape plan
+Worried about messing up your current alarmserver/SmartThings setup?
+Rest easy, because at any time you can revert back to your current setup quite easily by simply restoring your original alarmserver.cfg file which will be saved for you before it is modified for a direct-connect configuration.
+Alarmserver itself is not touched, nor are your current  SmartThings devices.

 ## Pre-requisites
 - Installed, configured, and tested Direct-connect enablement package for Raspberry Pi (rpi-st-device): https://toddaustin07.github.io/
 - Installed and configured alarmserver package: https://github.com/rtorchia/DSC-Envisalink/tree/master/alarmserver